 • professionally recorded for a future commercial release.

-The winning composer is expected to attend the rehearsals, performances and recording of their prize-winning work, and will be publicly honoured at the AMP Gala Concert in Montreal in the fall of 2024.
+The winning composer is expected to attend the rehearsals, performances and recordings of their prize-winning work, and will be publicly honoured at the AMP Gala Concert in Montreal.

 Eligibility

-• Composers of all nationalities, faiths, backgrounds, genders, ages, and levels of experience are eligible to submit a proposal for consideration.
+• Composers of all nationalities, faiths, backgrounds, genders, ages and levels of experience may apply.

 • Eligible composers must prove within the body of their submission the relevancy of their proposed composition to the Prize theme – a celebration of excellence in new Jewish music.

-• Proposals that explore cultural material outside of the composer’s “home” culture are eligible, provided that the proposal demonstrates a respectful and responsible approach free of cultural misappropriation.
+• Proposals that explore cultural material outside of the composer’s primary cultural background are eligible, provided that the proposal demonstrates a respectful and responsible approach free of cultural misappropriation.

 The Proposal Package

-Please note: all documents and supporting media must be submitted electronically via the AMP online application portal on or before Friday May 5, 2023.
+Please note: all documents and supporting media must be submitted electronically via the AMP online application portal between February 7 and May 2, 2025.
+Applications received after May 2 at 11:59 PM EST (GMT +5) will be disqualified.

 All Proposal Packages must include: